Dhaka-20: Elections in the 2020s

 Benzir Ahmed was nominated by Awami League in the 12th National Parliament election held on 7 January 2024.
 He got 83,708 thousand votes defeating his nearest rival independent candidate Mohaddesh Hossain.

-Elections in the 2024s

 Benazir Ahmed was nominated by the Awami League in the 12th National Parliament election held on January 7, 2024.
 She defeated her nearest rival, independent candidate Mohaddes Hossain, by getting 83,708 votes.